 And Jonathan attacked the garrison of the Philistines that was in Geba, and the Philistines heard of it.
 Then Saul blew the trumpet throughout all the land, saying, "Let the Hebrews hear!"
 Now all Israel heard it said that Saul had attacked a garrison of the Philistines, and that Israel had also become an abomination to the Philistines.
 And the people were called together to Saul at Gilgal.

 a.
 Jonathan attacked the garrison of the Philistines: Jonathan was a remarkable military leader.
 He repeatedly demonstrated the ability to lead a successful attack.
 Yet this attack merely wakened the Philistines.
-Israel had enjoyed the “peace” of subjected people: everything will be fine as long as you take your place of subjugation.
-Through this attack, Jonathan proclaimed, “We won’t take our place any longer.”
+Israel had enjoyed the "peace" of subjected people: everything will be fine as long as you take your place of subjugation.
+Through this attack Jonathan proclaimed, "We won't meekly surrender to the Philistines any longer."

 ii.
 The same principle is true spiritually in our lives.
-We don’t war against armies of Philistines; our enemies are principalities . . . powers . . . the rulers of the darkness of this age . . . spiritual hosts of wickedness in the heavenly places (Ephesians 6:12).
+We don't war against armies of Philistines; our enemies are principalities . . . powers . . . the rulers of the darkness of this age . . . spiritual hosts of wickedness in the heavenly places (Ephesians 6:12).
 But our spiritual enemies have the same attitude as the Philistines.
-As long as we are weak and subjected to our spiritual enemies, they don’t mind us at all.
+As long as we are weak and subjected to our spiritual enemies, they don't mind us at all.
 They may even kind of like us.
-But as soon as we show some boldness in the Lord, and are willing to battle against the Lord’s enemies, our spiritual foes consider us an abomination!
-If peace with devil is more important to you than victory in the Lord, you will often be defeated and subjected.
+But as soon as we show some boldness and courage against the Lord's enemies, our spiritual foes consider us an abomination.
+If peace with the devil is more important to you than victory in the Lord, you will often be defeated and subjected.

 c.
-All Israel heard it said that Saul had attacked a garrison of the Philistines: Plainly, Saul is taking the credit for Jonathan’s bold attack on the garrison of the Philistines.
-This is a bad sign in the heart and character of Saul.
-His own sense of insecurity will not allow any of his associates (even his own son!) receive credit.
-He needs to drink in the praise like a thirsty man drinks water.
+All Israel heard it said that Saul had attacked a garrison of the Philistines: Saul plainly took credit for Jonathan's bold attack on the garrison of the Philistines.
+This was a bad sign in the heart and character of Saul.
+His own sense of insecurity will not allow any of his associates (even his own son) to receive credit.
+He needed to drink in praise like thirsty men drink water.